Azure/reliable-web-app-pattern-dotnet/slo-and-cost.md

 ### Production

-Relecloud's solution has an estimated cost between $2,000 and $3,000 per month to run the production environment from two Azure regions.
 Additional costs will vary as the web apps scale based on load and the solution will also have additional costs for the data transmitted from the Azure data center.
 The primary forces driving this estimate are Azure SQL Database and Azure App